konsoletyper/teavm-site/src/docs/contributing/testing.md

 You can also pass them via `-D` command line option, please refer to Gradle documentation for details.

-## Setting up for WASI backend

-To run WASI tests, TeaVM uses [wasmtime](https://wasmtime.dev/) by default.
-You can use another WASI runtime by defining `teavm.junit.wasi.runner`, which points to script.
-This script takes two parameters: first is path to wasm file, and second is the command line argument that TeaVM passes to tests (needed for internal purposes).
-See `tests/run-wasi.sh` as example.

-You can also turn off WASI tests by setting `teavm.tests.wasi` property to `false`.

 ## Other useful properties